 Sunflower Oil — Helianthus annus.
 The extract from sunflower seeds, a rich emollient high in linoleic and oleic essential fatty acids.
 A good base for massage oils and lotions.

 Sweet Almond Oil, Sweet Almond Butter — Prunus amygdalus dulcis.
-Excellent emollient high in oleic, linoleic and other fatty acids, ideal in the treatment of very dry skin.
+Excellent emollient high in oleic, linoleic and other fatty acids, ideal in the treatment of very dry hair and skin.
 Soothing and moisturizing.
 A good absorption base.

 Sweet Clover Extract — Melilotus officinalis.
 Conditioning and soothing agent.
 Promotes circulation to the skin and scalp.